Where can we offer interpreting?

 Tips to get the most out of the interpreting services we offer

-When booking your interpreting services, make sure you take into account and discuss with the project manager assigned by the interpreting agency the particularities of the event you are organising:
+When booking, make sure you take into account and discuss with the project manager assigned by the interpreting agency the particularities of the event you are organising:

 - How many people are attending

 - Any specific vocabulary/ terms

 We also advise you to: